Long term deposits are investments with the Belgian Debt Agency for a period of more than 1 year at a previously known interest rate.

 - finally, the amount of accrued interest is deducted from this total.

-The early repayment claim must be made with due observance of a notice period of 7 business days commencing from the first business day following the day on which the Treasury has received the repayment claim.
-This repayment claim must be made by telephone and confirmed by fax or email addressed to the Treasury (see the list of contacts at the end of this sheet).
+The early repayment claim must be made with due observance of a notice period of 7 business days commencing from the first business day following the day on which the Agency has received the repayment claim.
+This repayment claim must be made by telephone and confirmed by fax or email addressed to the Agency (see the list of contacts at the end of this sheet).

 After the start date of the long term deposit, any cancellation request of the long term deposit is considered as a claim of early repayment.